Rails-is-Underrated/Ruby-on-Rails-with-Concepts/ror/active_record.md

 **Relational callbacks** -> this is performed when related objects are changed.

 **Conditional callbacks** -> used to render conditional logic, this can be achieved in many ways.
-First is using :if and :unless option which can take aproc or an array.
+First is using `:if` and `:unless` option which can take [a proc](https://www.section.io/engineering-education/understanding-closures-in-ruby/) or an array.

 ### Associations